-Converting opportunities to contracted project work has continued to grow for the Company, although this has been slower in other parts of our business, and Arup Group made organisational adjustments to enhance operational efficiency, including aligning headcount growth accordingly.
+Converting opportunities to contracted project work has continued to be slow in some parts of our business, and we have managed headcount growth accordingly.
 However, we have continued to successfully invest in those parts of the business which align with our strategy and our opportunity pipeline remains strong.
-Both the size of the operation and the business have grown during the year, and the confirmed work for the Company at the end of the year is consistent with the size and the diversity of the Company.
+Both the size of the operation and the business have grown during the year, the confirmed work for the Company at the end of the year is consistent with the size and the diversity of the Company.